KRISHNA-JAIN15/ESDG-Pathfinding-Algorithm/README.md

 3.  **True Computational Hotspot:** With the artificial bottlenecks removed, profiling confirms that the **`find_fastest_paths` function** in `serial_esdg_fpd.py` is the main computational core, consuming **~66% of the execution time**.

+run_single_experiment (runtime: 0.280s): This is the total time for the entire experiment.
+It's at the top because it's the main function we are profiling.

+find_fastest_paths (runtime: 0.171s): This is the first function called by run_single_experiment in the list.
+This tells you that out of the total 0.280 seconds, a massive 0.171 seconds (about 61%) was spent inside the actual FPD algorithm.

+load_esd_graph_from_json (runtime: 0.075s): This is the next major function called by run_single_experiment.
+It shows that loading and parsing the cached JSON file also takes a noticeable amount of time.

 **Conclusion:** The analysis successfully isolated the true hotspot.
 The next logical step, parallelization, should be focused on the `find_fastest_paths` algorithm to gain the most significant performance improvements.

 ---